liberland/Constitution/Liberland-constitution.md

   * **§III.4(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Member or Agent of the Public Administration.
   * **§III.4(4)** The Assembly Committee shall have the right to summon Members and Agents of the Public Administration to hear testimonies given under oath.
   * **§III.4(5)** The Assembly Committee shall prepare the Final Conclusions reporting evidence (if any) of said misconduct or mismanagement; such conclusions shall not have any legal effect.
-  * **§III.4(6)** The Final Conclusions shall be made public as well as passed to the Chief Public Prosecutor for consideration of potential criminal prosecution of relevant persons as described by the Committee; the Conclusions shall not bind the Chief Public Prosecutor to institute any prosecution.
+  * **§III.4(6)** The Final Conclusions shall be made public as well as passed to the Chief Public Prosecutor for consideration of potential criminal prosecution of relevant Persons as described by the Committee; the Conclusions shall not bind the Chief Public Prosecutor to institute any prosecution.
-  * **§III.4(7)** No person shall be penalised by the Assembly Committee; testimonies given in breach of the oath shall be prosecuted in regular manner.
+  * **§III.4(7)** No Person shall be penalised by the Assembly Committee; testimonies given in breach of the oath shall be prosecuted in regular manner.
 * **§III.5.** The powers of the Assembly shall be restricted to the following only:
-  * **§III.5(1)** to protect the rights of the people to their persons and property;
+  * **§III.5(1)** to protect the rights of the people to their Persons and property;
   * **§III.5(2)** to conduct the financial affairs of the Public Administration;
   * **§III.5(3)** to lay and collect taxes provided for in the Taxation Bill for one or more of the following purposes only:
     * **§III.5(3)(a)** covering the expenses of the Public Administration;